What’s the Link?

 Migraine is an actual condition and migraine headaches are a symptom.
 The reason for it develops isn’t clear.
 Right now, experts’ best guess is that they’re caused by a problem in your brain activity such as with electrical activity or the vascular system.
 This affects the chemicals in your brain, as well as the nerve signals it sends out.

 Alcohol’s exact role in triggering a migraine isn’t fully known.
 Many things are probably at play.
 For instance, alcohol byproducts called congeners have been linked to headaches.
 Dark-colored alcohols like red wine, brandy, and whiskey may contain more of them.
+Learn more about the effects of alcohol on the brain.

 A chemical called ethanol is alcohol’s main ingredient.
 Once it gets into your system, it is converted into a chemical that triggers migraine.
 Ethanol is also a natural diuretic.
 That means it makes you pee more than normal.
 All of these things can set you up for a migraine.